saferpay/sndbx/texts/creditcards.md

 }
 ```
 ### Example response
-Saferpay will respond with the maximum amount, that can be authorized:
+Saferpay will respond with the maximum amount that can be authorized:

 ```json
 {